 The next hit of awareness was in 2015 with the publication of the Truth and Reconciliation Commission (TRC) report and 94 calls to action.
 The calls to action, in particular, awoke in many individuals, organizations, and governments a realization that they had not just a role to play but a moral responsibility to make amends for the past.

-It’s now three years since the TRC report and reconciliation is a familiar term to most of us.
+It’s now five years since the TRC report and reconciliation is a familiar term to most of us.
 But, there’s still confusion over what it means and who is responsible, which could lead to reconciliation become nothing more than a platitude.

 The TRC definition of reconciliation: